 - Studium Generale also offers online events via their website, Facebook and Instagram;

 - Erasmus Sport offers all sorts of guided online sports lessons via Facebook such as HIT, Yoga, Zumba and Pilates;

-- ESN offers online events you can check their social media for updates;
+- ESN offers online events you can check their social media for updates and join this chat;

-- Please check our website to join a student organisations; study associations, student fraternities, sport associations.
+- Please check our website to join student organisations; study associations, student fraternities, sport associations.

 - You can watch many series and programmes via the website of the public broadcaster NPO.
 In the genre section you can choose documentaries, films, thriller etc. Many of them are English spoken or offer subtitles.

 - You can try Netflix for free for 30 days, don’t forget to cancel at any time before your trial ends and you won’t be charged.
 No complicated contract, no cancellations fees and no commitment;

 - You can try Videoland for free for 14 days.
 If you cancel within the trial period, they will not charge costs.

 No, the self-quarantine is an advice.
 You will not be criminally charged if you do not self-quarantine after arrival.

 No, if you decide to self-quarantine because you travelled from an orange or red country your roommates do not have to self-quarantine as well.
 Only when you (or they) develop symptoms you should stay inside and avoid contact with others.